 The complex nature of this data feed, as well as the extraordinary alpha it can provide, requires custom pricing from Exchange Data International.
 This custom pricing is determined by several factors:

 Other providers of corporate actions APIs oftentimes exclude exchange fees and other costs when quoting a price.
 Intrinio includes all costs in price quotes with no surprises.
-Users accessing corporate actions through the Intrinio Financial Data Marketplace pay the same price as going through EDI directly and benefit from Intrinio's support, SDKs, and documentation.
+Users accessing corporate actions through the Intrinio's data sourcing program pay the same price as going through EDI directly and benefit from Intrinio's support, SDKs, and documentation.

 The API Explorer makes it easy to build this syntax, allowing users to search for US and International securities via a GUI to build and test API calls that return the latest corporate actions for a security.